19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 Cordoba

-Cordoba is one of the top cities in Andalusia that you have to visit.
+Cordoba is one of the top cities in Andalucia that you have to visit.
 And lucky for you, it’s an easy day trip from Seville.
 Cordoba is full of history and majestic Moorish architecture.
 So there is no excuse for not going on a Seville to Cordoba day trip.

-The historic center is stunning with the Mosque-Cathedral, the Alcazar, and the old Roman Bridge which you can easily see in one day in Cordoba.
+The historic center is stunning with the Mosque-Cathedral, the Alcazar, and the old Roman Bridge, which you can easily see in one day in Cordoba.

-The city is packed with patios covered in colorful flowers and a great place to see some of the most beautiful Cordoba patios is the neighborhood of San Basilio and the Viana Palace where you can explore 12 patios on the property!
+The city is packed with patios covered in colorful flowers, and a great place to see some of the most beautiful Cordoba patios is the neighborhood of San Basilio and the Viana Palace, where you can explore 12 patios on the property!

-If you happen to be there during the two first weeks of May, you can experience Cordoba Patios Festival which is a unique opportunity to see courtyards that are normally closed to the public.
+If you happen to be there during the first two weeks of May, you can experience Cordoba Patios Festival, which is a unique opportunity to see courtyards that are normally closed to the public.

 But about 8 kilometers outside the city, you also find the incredible ruins of Medina Azahara, dating back to the mid-900s, when it was the administrative capital during the time the Moors ruled the country.